JMC818386/sql-heroes/Pseudocode.md

         4. The Hummingbird
         5. Mental Mary

-        “Which Hero’s would you like add a new ability to?”
+        “Which hero's name would you like to change?”
         “(Type Number then Press Enter)”

     INPUT
         User enters 1

     DISPLAY
-        1. Super Strength
-        2. Flying
-        3. Telekinesis
-        4. The Telepathy
-        5. Frost Breath
-        6. Super Speed
-        7. Super Vision

-        Chill Woman's current abilities: Frost Breath
-        “Which ability would you like to give Chill Woman?”
-        “(Type Number then Press Enter)”
+            "What is your hero's new name?"

     INPUT
-        User enters 1
+        User enters "New Name"

     DISPLAY
-        "Chill Woman now has Frost Breath and Super Strength."
+        1. New Name
+        2. The Seer
+        3. McMuscles
+        4. The Hummingbird
+        5. Mental Mary

         “Press Enter to Return to Main Menu”

-### **Procedure (delete_hero)**
+### **(delete_hero)**

     DISPLAY
         “Press Enter to Begin…”